meganthadev/meal_kick/README.md

 ## Welcome to MealKick!
 A meal planning app where users can add and share their own recipes for meal planning, as well as comment on other's recipes, in a simple-to-use interface which makes meal planning... a real kick!

+### Features

+- Users of this app can create, view, or edit meals.

 Installation Instructions: